-The terms cow milk protein allergy, lactose intolerance and cow milk sensitivity are often used interchangeably (and incorrectly), though the prevalence and intensity of symptoms associated with each condition may be different.
+The terms “cow milk protein allergy” and “cow milk sensitivity” are often used interchangeably, though the prevalence and intensity of symptoms associated with each may be different.

-Confirmed cow milk protein allergy (CMPA) – affects 2-3% of children under 1 year.
-Lactose Intolerance is uncommon across all populations under 2-3 years of age.
-The prevalence of cow milk sensitivity is less defined in research, however clinical and parental observation suggest that many children may have at least one symptom related to cow milk consumption.
+Cow milk protein allergy (CMPA) affects 2-3% of children under one year while the prevalence of cow milk sensitivity is less defined in research.
+Clinical and parental observation suggests that many young children may have at least one symptom related to cow milk consumption.

-A confirmed cow milk protein allergy (CMPA) can be a serious health problem.
-Children with ‘obvious’ CMPA will have an immediate reaction to cow milk that happens within hours of ingestion; for others, symptoms can be delayed.
+Confirmed cow milk protein allergy (CMPA) can be a severe health problem.
+Children with ‘obvious’ CMPA will have an immediate reaction to cow milk that happens within hours of ingestion; for others, symptoms may delay.
 Symptoms will most commonly be moderate to severe in intensity and may include:

 - Swelling around the mouth

 - Blood in the stool